"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Acknowledgment

 \section{Acknowledgment}

-The authors are grateful to Michelle Mazurek for her valuable input, the reviewers for their feedback, Philipp Winter and Jane Im for their feedback on the survey.
-This work was made possible by the Open Technology Fund, Consumer Reports Digital Lab Fellowship. {\clubpenalty=0\widowpenalty=0 }
+The authors are grateful to Michelle Mazurek for her valuable input, and Karen Jaffe, Philipp Winter and Jane Im for their feedback on the survey.
+We thank Ben Moskowitz, Leah Fischman, Yael Grauer, and the reviewers for their feedback for their feedback.
+This work was made possible by the Open Technology Fund, Consumer Reports Digital Lab Fellowship, and National Science Foundation grant CNS-2141512.